zainaftab2225/zainaftab2225.github.io/_sociology/emile-durkheim.md

 *"To love society is to love something beyond us and something in ourselves."*

 ### Summary
-- French sociologist who is one of the Founders of Sociology;
+- French sociologist who is one of the Founders of Sociology
-- Discussed how external human patterns influences the individual known as **Social Facts**;
+- Discussed how external human patterns influences the individual known as **Social Facts**
-- A **Structural Functionalist** who considered crime to be a normal part of society;
+- **Structural Functionalist** who considered crime to be a normal part of society
-- Introduced concept of **Anomie**: a condition in which society provides little moral guidance to the individual;
+- Introduced concept of **Anomie**: a condition in which society provides little moral guidance to the individual
-- Talked about how religion makes people come together and have solidarity;
+- Discussed how religion makes people come together and have solidarity
-- Defined **Collective Conscious** as traditions and social norms that bind people together;
+- Defined **Collective Conscious** as traditions and social norms that bind people together
-- Talked about **Mechanical Solidarity** and **Organic Solidarity**;
+- Talked about **Mechanical Solidarity** and **Organic Solidarity**
-- Introduced the **Theory of Suicide**.
+- Introduced the **Theory of Suicide**

 ![image-center](/images/sociology/emile_durkheim_1.jpg){: .align-center}